Be Smart When Working While Pregnant

 Many women find themselves juggling the inside “job” of growing a baby and the outside job of working for pay.
-For some, especially those who do not suffer from pregnancy sickness and whose jobs are important to them, work is a welcome way to wait out the nine months.
+For some, especially those who do not suffer from pregnancy sickness and whose jobs are important to them, working while pregnant is a welcome way to wait out the nine months.
 These mothers want to work right up until the first contraction.
-Other women may need a month or more to prepare their nest and focus on the life inside; they may plan to leave their jobs at a particular time, often in the last trimester.
-Some mothers, due to pregnancy complications, need to quit even in the early months.
-Whatever your pregnancy situation and your job, here are 10 Tips to Working while Pregnant:
+Other women may need a month or more to prepare their nest and focus on the life inside.
+They may plan to leave their jobs at a particular time; often in the last trimester.
+Some mothers, due to pregnancy complications, need to quit working while pregnant even in the early months.
+Whatever your pregnancy situation and your job, here are 10 tips for working while pregnant:

 If you intend to stop working after your baby comes, give your employer plenty of time to find a replacement, and yourself enough time to finish up important projects.
 Tell them when you plan to quit and ask how they would like you to help make the transition a smooth one.
 You will act responsibly, but your stated intention to quit makes it clear that your pregnancy and family come first.

 If you want to return to your job after the baby is born, use caution.
 You want to keep your options open for a satisfactory maternity leave and at the same time protect your position.
-While it is illegal to discriminate against someone who is pregnant, the corporate world is often confused by a worker becoming a mother.
+While it is illegal to discriminate against someone who is working while pregnant, the corporate world is often confused by a worker becoming a mother.
 A promotion you are in line for may be jeopardized by the fact of your pregnancy.
-You may risk being given less challenging assignments because of your "condition."
+You may risk being given less challenging assignments because you are working while pregnant.
 You may be uncertain how your coworkers will take the news.
 Some may be sympathetic to your occasional memory lapses and your first trimester miseries.
 Others, you fear, will be worried about having to “cover” for you on days when you aren’t at your best.

 The best time to tell is just after people begin to suspect you might be pregnant and before they are sure.
 Although you are excited about your news, most women recommend against revealing a pregnancy in the early months.
 Be careful not to wait too long to tell, either.
 You don’t want to give your employer any reason to think you are untrustworthy; any suggestion that you concealed your pregnancy for your own gain may make you look as though you are not a “team player.”

-Don't expect to function every day on your job at the same level as you did before you were pregnant.
-If you want to stay employed yet find your current position too strenuous, ask for a temporary transfer to a less demanding job.
+When working while pregnant, don’t expect to function every day on your job at the same level as you did before you were pregnant.
+If you want to continue working while pregnant yet find your current position too strenuous, ask for a temporary transfer to a less demanding job.
 Better to be honest with your supervisor than be disgruntled and inefficient.
-If you don’t want to change jobs, ask if you could work part-time, do some of your work at home, or have flexible hours where you could work harder or longer on more comfortable days.
+If you don’t want to change jobs when working while pregnant, ask if you could work part-time, do some of your work at home, or have flexible hours where you could work harder or longer on more comfortable days.

 Interview yourself.
-If you truly know what you want, you are more likely to get it.
+If you truly know what you want when working while pregnant, you are more likely to get it.
 Determine what you ideally want, what you can afford and what’s best for your pregnancy and your family.
-Can you grow a baby and do your job?
+Can you handle the added responsibilities and discomforts of working while pregnant?
 Do you want to?
 Bear in mind that complications or situations during your pregnancy (or after delivery) may make some of these decisions for you.
 Unless your doctor or your baby determines otherwise, could you work through most of your pregnancy?
 Would you rather start maternity leave early?
 Continue your job on a part-time basis from home?
 After the baby is born, do you want to come back to your present job, or one that is more compatible with family life?
 Do you want full-time work or part-time?

 Know what your company’s maternity leave policies are (you should have been given a copy of them when you were hired) and what the laws allow.
-If you know and trust a coworker who previously negotiated a leave package with this company, ask what she did, what she got, and what she’d advise you to do.
+If you know and trust a coworker who previously negotiated a leave package with this company, ask what she did, what she got, and what she’d advise you to do when working while pregnant.
 If you do not have a copy of the maternity leave policy, you can get one from the personnel director.
 (However, he or she may also inform your boss.)
-If the company does not already have a maternity leave policy and is small enough not to be legally required to have one, you may have to be a pioneer, negotiating the policy for the benefit of your future pregnant coworkers.
+If the company does not already have a maternity leave policy and is small enough not to be legally required to have one, you may have to be a pioneer, negotiating the policy for the benefit of your future coworkers who will be working while pregnant.
 If you can, check out the maternity leave policies of other companies before you talk to your supervisor.

 When reviewing your company’s policy, be sure you understand:

 Only you can guess how much maternity leave time you need; only your company can guess how much time they can afford to be without you.
 Remember, your bargaining power depends not only on how you present your case, but also on your value to the company.
 If you have a unique skill required for a special job, you have more clout than if there are many others within the company who can do your job just as well.
-Be realistic about your needs, your negotiating power, and the needs of the company, but remember, too, that companies want to be seen as family-friendly in their maternity leave policies.
+Be realistic about your needs, your negotiating power and the needs of the company.
+But remember that companies want to be seen as family-friendly in their maternity leave policies.